BlueBrain/nexus/docs/src/main/paradox/docs/utilities/nexus-python-cli.md

 ## Overview

-This example-driven tutorial presents 5 steps to get started with Blue Brain Nexus to build and query a simple [knowledge graph](../../knowledge-graph/thinking-in-graph.html).
+This example-driven tutorial presents 5 steps to get started with Blue Brain Nexus to build and query a simple @ref:[knowledge graph](../getting-started/understanding-knowledge-graphs.md).
 The goal is to go over some capabilities of Blue Brain Nexus enabling:

 * The creation of a project as a protected data space to work in